tronba/AutoAudioBook/README.md

 # AutoAudioBook

-Version 0.4 is the current working build.
-It is a local-first single-page app that ingests PDF or DOCX books, extracts text, uses Gemini to create a reviewable annotation artifact, previews chunking, and can generate per-chunk WAV files with Gemini 3.1 Flash TTS.
+AutoAudioBook ingests PDF or DOCX books, extracts the text, creates a reviewable annotation artifact with Gemini inline TTS tags, previews chunking, and can generate per-chunk WAV audio with Gemini 3.1 Flash TTS.

 ## Current scope